AALabonya/yoga-and-fitness-retreat/README.md

 # Yoga And Fitness Retreats

 ## Yoga And Fitness Retreats live libk - https://yoga-and-fitness-retreat-96285.web.app
-## Add at least five bullet points mentioning different features and functionalities of your website.
+##  Different features and functionalities of my website.

  - My website is responsive.
 I ensure that my website is functioning well in all devices, including smartphone, tablet, and desktop.